Shopify vs. Other E-commerce Platforms for Your Online Store

 • Multi-store operations are crucial

-Choose BigCommerce as:
+Choose BigCommerce if:

 • You want built-in features without apps

-• Transaction cost avoidance is important
+• Avoiding transaction fees is important

 • You want technical flexibility with less complexity than Magento